 Oak is a really beautiful wood with natural red undertones.

 Gray stone takes oak wood to a deep chocolate brown.
 It’s truly gorgeous and rich looking!
-This is a great option if you want oak to look nearly black.
+This is a great option if you want a wood stain on oak to look nearly black.

 How does Varathane Gray Stone stain look on pine?

 Pine wood has natural yellow tones with some slightly darker graining.

 Gray Stone does a great job of darkening up pine.
 It also can help to mostly (not completely) cover and disguise dark knots.

 Some of the yellow grain of the pine did show through.
 You could always give it another coat or two if you wanted fuller coverage.